 How Long is the Course?

-This course takes approximately 4.5 hours to complete.
-The length of the course is dependant on the number and skill level of the participants that attend.
+This Basic Life Support (BLS) course takes approximately 4.5 hours to complete.
+The course’s length depends on the number and skill level of the participants that attend.

 No prerequisites are required to attend this course.